mattdesl/budo/docs/basics.md

 budō allows you to get your scripts up and running quickly in a local environment.

 First, you will need [NodeJS and npm](http://nodejs.org/download/).
-Then you can install the tools globally like so.
+Then you can install the tools globally:

 ```sh
 npm install budo watchify garnish -g
 ```

-Now, serve a file like so.
-We are piping the output to [garnish](https://github.com/mattdesl/garnish) for prettier logging, but this is optional.
+Now we can run budo to serve a file and start developing.
+Here we pipe the output to [garnish](https://github.com/mattdesl/garnish) for prettier colors in the terminal, but this is optional.

 ```sh
 budo index.js --verbose | garnish